 For more info on themes and control templates, see Quickstart: Control templates.
 It's often very informative to look at the XAML resource dictionaries and themes for specific controls and see how the themes are constructed and how they reference resources that are similar but different for each possible high-contrast setting.

-A Windows Store app can use members of the AccessibilitySettings class to detect the current settings for high-contrast themes.
+A Windows Runtime app can use members of the AccessibilitySettings class to detect the current settings for high-contrast themes.
 The HighContrast property determines whether a high-contrast theme is currently selected.
-If HighContrast is true, then the next step is to check the value of the HighContrastScheme property to get the name of the high-contrast theme that is used.
+If HighContrast is set to true, then the next step is to check the value of the HighContrastScheme property to get the name of the high-contrast theme that is used.
 "High Contrast White" and "High Contrast Black" are typically values for HighContrastScheme that your code should respond to.
 XAML-defined ResourceDictionary keys can't have spaces, so the keys for these themes in a resource dictionary are typically "HighContrastWhite" and "HighContrastBlack" respectively.
 You should also have fallback logic for a default high-contrast theme in case the value is some other string.
 XAML high contrast sample shows the logic for this.

 Note Make sure you call the AccessibilitySettings constructor from a scope where the app is initialized and is already displaying content.

 Starting with Windows 8.1, apps can switch to using high-contrast resource values while the app is running.
 This works so long as the resources are requested using the ThemeResource markup extension in the style or template XAML.
 The default themes (generic.xaml) all use this ThemeResource technique, so you'll get this behavior if you're using default control themes.
 Custom controls or custom control styling can do this if you've used this ThemeResource resource technique in your custom templates and styles also.
 However, apps that were built to target Windows 8 do not automatically reload resources while the app is running.